The Best Things To Do in London With Kids

 Catch a West End production

-Attending a West End show is one of the best things to do in London with children.
-Later this year, Cinderella and 101 Dalmations are due to open on stage, adding to an already impressive roster of shows including Lion King, Matilda, School of Rock, Wicked and Charlie and the Chocolate Factory.
+Attending a West End show is one of the best things to do in London with kids.
+Cinderella and 101 Dalmations are due to open on stage, adding to an already impressive roster of shows including Lion King, Matilda, School of Rock, Wicked and Charlie and the Chocolate Factory.
 It’s best to book in a few months in advance but some theatres reserve tickets for shows on the day for the spontaneous (read: last minute) among us.
-Just visit the Tkts booth in Leicester Square to find out what’s available.
+Just visit the ticket booth in Leicester Square to find out what’s available.

 Packed with hands-on, interactive displays about everything from outer space to aircraft and robots, the Science Museum in South Kensington is a winner when it comes to the best things to do in London with kids.
 While it’s free to enter and browse, one of the best places for children is the Wonderlab (entry fees apply here, shock), with its magical Chemical Bar, and eye-opening live science shows.
 If you don’t want to fork out for that special exhibit, the Pattern Pod, the Garden and the The Basement will provide hours of free entertainment, and they’re excellent spaces for the kids to let off steam.